fireundubh/playwithfire/faqs.md

 I accept feedback by *private message* on the Nexus, Reddit, and Discord.
 Patreon subscribers and PayPal donors may also send me feedback via email.

+### You haven't responded to my message in 30 minutes!
+What gives?

+I try to respond to everyone, but I do receive a lot of messages.
+If you haven't heard from me in **1 week**, ping me.

 ## Reporting Issues

 ### How do I report issues effectively?